-With respect to each Company, the election of Mr. Shea as a director under this proposal requires the affirmative vote of the holders of a majority of the Company's Preferred Stock outstanding as of the Record Date.
+• The election of Mr. Hart under this proposal requires the affirmative vote of the holders of a majority of the Company's Preferred Stock outstanding as of the Record Date.
 For purposes of this proposal, each share of Preferred Stock is entitled to one vote.

-Abstentions, if any, will have the same effect as votes against the election of the nominees, although they will be considered present for purposes of determining the presence of a quorum at the Annual Meeting.
+- The elections of Messrs.
+Cordes and Pearl under this proposal requires the affirmative vote of the holders of a majority of the Company's Common Stock and Preferred Stock outstanding as of the Record Date, voting together as a single class.
+For purposes of this proposal, each share of Common Stock, and each share of Preferred Stock, is entitled to one vote. - Abstentions, if any, will have the same effect as votes against the elections of the nominees, although they will be considered present for purposes of determining the presence of a quorum at the Annual Meeting.